biometricITC/cPP-biometrics/input/Bio cPP.md

 and integrity.
 This secure execution environment is out of scope of the TOE and shall be provided by the mobile device and evaluated based on
 \[MDFPP\].
-However, ST author shall explain how such secure execution environment is provided by the mobile device for the TOE as required by
+However, ST author shall explain how such secure execution environment is provided by the mobile device for the TOE, as required by
 \[SD\].
-Mobile device also shall keep secret of any sensitive information regarding the biometric when mobile device receives the verification outcome from the TOE as required by *FIA\_UAU.7.1* and provide cryptographic support to encrypt or decrypt biometric data as required by *FCS* class.
+Mobile device shall also keep secret any sensitive information regarding the biometric when mobile device receives the verification outcome from the TOE, as required by *FIA\_UAU.7.1*, and provide cryptographic support to encrypt or decrypt biometric data as required by *FCS* class.

 This cPP assumes that above requirements are satisfied by the mobile device as defined in OE.Protection.

-However, the TOE shall use this secure execution environment correctly to protect biometric data except publicly accessible biometric data (e.g. face image) and satisfy the following requirements.
+However, the TOE shall use this secure execution environment correctly to protect biometric data except publicly accessible biometric data (e.g. face image) and satisfy the following requirements:

   * The TOE shall process any plaintext biometric data (e.g. capturing biometric characteristic, creating samples, features and templates) for mobile biometric enrolment and verification within the boundary of the secure execution environment.
 This implies that:
-    * Any part of the TOE that process plaintext biometric data shall be within the boundary of the secure execution environment.
-For example, the biometric capture sensor shall be configured to be within the boundary of the secure execution environment so that only the secure execution environment can access to the sensor and the data captured.
+    * Any part of the TOE that processes plaintext biometric data shall be within the boundary of the secure execution environment.
+For example, the biometric capture sensor shall be configured to be within the boundary of the secure execution environment, so that only the secure execution environment can access to the sensor and the data captured.
 Any software modules that process plaintext biometric data shall run within the boundary of the secure execution environment.
-    * Plaintext biometric data shall never be accessible from outside the secure execution environment and any entities outside the secure execution environment can only access the result of process of biometric data (e.g. success or failure of mobile biometric verification) through the interface provided by the TOE.
+    * Plaintext biometric data shall never be accessible from outside the secure execution environment, and any entities outside the secure execution environment can only access the result of process of biometric data (e.g. success or failure of mobile biometric verification) through the interface provided by the TOE.
-  * The TOE shall not transmit any plaintext biometric data to the outside the secure execution environment.
+  * The TOE shall not transmit any plaintext biometric data outside of the secure execution environment.

 If the TOE stores the part of biometric data outside the secure execution environment, the TOE shall protect such data so that any